ivankhrsh/shake-counter/README.md

 ### Getting Started

-//todo add readme

-First, run the development server:
+First, run the development server with your browser.

 ```bash
 npm run dev
 ```

-with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.